aosp-mirror/platform_system_core/init/README.md

   groups can be provided.
 No other commands will be run until this one finishes. _seclabel_ can be a - to denote default.
 Properties are expanded within _argument_.
+  Init halts executing commands until the forked process exits.

+`exec_start <service>`
+> Start service a given service and halt processing of additional init commands until it returns.
+It functions similarly to the `exec` command, but uses an existing service definition instead of providing them as arguments.

 `export <name> <value>`
 > Set the environment variable _name_ equal to _value_ in the